ZihaoFU245/Acoustic-Player/docs/Frontend-UI.md

 - Materialize CSS for modern styling
 - Fetches track data from the Flask backend
 - Click a track to start playback via the REST API
+- Input field to select a folder and trigger a library scan

 Future iterations can expand this into a full Electron application with richer components and animations.